-Once your GCP .csv has been accepted, you can start selecting each GCP point.
+Once your GCP .CSV has been accepted, you can start selecting each GCP point.
 To do this select the GCP you would like to start with and use the in-browser user interface to locate the GCP target.

 Once you have located and tagged the correct GCP target.
 You will be prompted to carry out a secondary refinement to make sure the exact pixel is selected.
 This is important to ensure the highest accuracy is achieved within the map.
 There will be up to 8 images validate in the secondary refinement stage.
 It is important to complete all of them to achieve the highest accuracy within the map.

-Because the new workflow allows the user to tie in their own GCPs, you can now use non-conventional targets within your map.
+Because the GCP workflow allows the user to tie in their own GCPs, you can now use non-conventional targets within your map.
 This makes it much easier to show up to a site and utilize well-known features as targets rather than conventional targets.

 Because sites change frequently, sometimes a target will no longer be visible on an active project.
 If you need to skip a GCP you can do so by clicking on the "Skip GCP" in the upper right-hand corner during the initial workflow of finding the target within the map.
 This can greatly improve the accuracy of the overall map once it has been processed with GCPs.

 It is not recommended to use markers that have less than 3 tie points.
 If you do have a map that has multiple markers with 4 tie points or less it is recommended to increase overlap and altitude within the area of interest being flown.

 Once you have validated the tie points, press submit.
-That's it!
-You're done!
+That's it, you're done!
 You will receive an email once your map has completed the final steps to increase the accuracy of the map on our servers.

 Once your map has been completed, we will send you an email with a link to your map.
-You can generate an accuracy report of the finished map using the Accuracy Report App that is available in our App Marketplace.
-The map will be available on your account dashboard on DroneDeploy.com.
+You can generate the accuracy report of the finished map using the Accuracy Report App that is available in our App Market.